automl/amltk/docs/guides/scheduling.md

 ```

 The second kind of exception that can happen is one that happens in the main process.
-For example this could happen in one of your callbacks or in the `Scheduler` itself (please raise an issue if this occurs!).
+For example, this could happen in one of your callbacks or in the `Scheduler` itself (please raise an issue if this occurs!).
 By default when you call [`run()`][amltk.scheduling.Scheduler.run] it will set
 `#!python run(on_exception="raise")` and raise the exception that occurred, with its traceback.
 This is to help you debug your program.

-You may also use `#!python run(on_exception="end")` which will just end the `Scheduler` and raise no exception,
+You may also use `#!python run(on_exception="end")`, which will just end the `Scheduler` and raise no exception,
 or use `#!python run(on_exception="ignore")`, in which case the `Scheduler` will continue on with whatever events
 are next to process.